senotrusov/notes/arch-linux-installation.md

 bootctl install
 ```

 Enable the automatic update service for `systemd-boot` to ensure the bootloader files are updated whenever the `systemd` package is upgraded.

+!!! info

-See [systemd-boot#Updating the UEFI boot manager](https://wiki.archlinux.org/title/Systemd-boot#Updating_the_UEFI_boot_manager).
+    See [systemd-boot: Updating the UEFI boot manager](https://wiki.archlinux.org/title/Systemd-boot#Updating_the_UEFI_boot_manager) for more details.

 ```sh
 systemctl enable systemd-boot-update.service